What is the Balance Sheet Analysis?

 C) Cash

-Investors are more attracted towards the company who is having plenty of cash reported on their balance sheet as the cash offers security to the investors because it can be used in the tough times.
-Increasing cash year to year is a good sign, but diminishing cash can be considered as a sign of trouble.
-But if plenty of cash is retained for many years, then investors should see why the management is not putting it into use.
-The reasons for maintaining a considerable amount as cash include management’s lack of interest in the investment opportunities, or maybe they are short-sighted, so they do not know how to utilize the cash.
-Even the cash flow analysis is done by the company to determine its source of cash generation and its application.
+as the cash offers security to the investors because it can be used in tough times.
+Increasing cash year to year is a good sign, but diminishing cash can be considered a sign of trouble.
+But if plenty of cash is retained for many years, investors should see why the management is not putting it into use.
+The reasons for maintaining a considerable amount of cash include management's lack of interest in the investment opportunities, or maybe they are short-sighted, so they do not know how to utilize the cash.
+The company does even the cash flow analysis to determine its source of cash generation and its application.

 D) Inventories

-Inventories are the finished goods accumulated by the company for selling them to its customers.
+Inventories are the finished goods accumulated by the company for selling to its customers.
 The investor will see how much money is tied up by the company in its inventory.
 To analyze the inventory, a company calculates its inventory turnover ratio, which is calculated as below:

 Inventory Turnover Ratio = Cost of goods sold / Average inventory